JonathanPetrone/My-Obsidian-Vault/Framework Thinking.md

-Framework thinking ss about actively noticing and structuring information in order to understand how the world works.
-Frameworks are basically simplified representations of how the world works so by categorizing and simplifying things down to some key levers.
+Framework thinking is about actively noticing and structuring information in order to understand how the world works.
+Frameworks are basically simplified representations of how the world works so by categorizing and simplifying things down to some key levers, similar to first principles.

 ## The science behind framework thinking